 - 10.2 Most parishioners live in the Village of Silverton.
-Surrounding an historic core, the Village grew regularly and in phases throughout the 20th century, mainly as a result of successive housing estate developments (see Map 7 on next page) - 10.3 South east of the Village is the hamlet of Ellerhayes.
+Surrounding an historic core, the Village grew regularly and in phases throughout the 20th century, mainly as a result of successive housing estate developments (see Map 7). - 10.3 South east of the Village is the hamlet of Ellerhayes.
 It was established in the early 20th century to provide housing for workers at the nearby Silverton Mill.
-Ellerhayes experienced further housing post-1945, with an additional small estate of detached houses developed in the 1970's. - 10.4 Since the Millennium there have been two small developments in the Village featuring mainly detached properties.
+Ellerhayes experienced further housing post-1945, with an additional small estate of detached houses developed in the 1970s.
+More houses were built in the early 1990s when 4 houses were built.

+- 10.4 Since the Millennium there have been two small developments in the Village featuring mainly detached properties.
 There has also been significant infilling over recent years.
 There has also been a recent re-development of a prominent shop into mews style housing with an attempt to retain a shop front on one house conversion.
-Many dwellings have also been extended to provide more space. - 10.5 A small number of affordable homes have been provided over the past 10 years.
+Many dwellings have also been extended to provide more space. - 10.5 A small number of affordable homes have been provided over the past 18 years.
 Three affordable homes for rent were built at Prispen View as a result of a formal Housing Needs Survey that took place in Silverton in 2005.
-A further six new affordable homes, Exe View, have been built adjacent to Silverdale since the survey. - 10.6 Community consultations have demonstrated preference for a continuation of the recent trend for small incremental additions to the housing stock that help to increase the diversity of the stock in the interests of meeting identifiable local needs.
+A further six new affordable homes, Exe View, have been built adjacent to Silverdale since the survey. - 10.6 Community consultations in 2014, 2016 and 2021 have demonstrated a preference for a continuation of the recent trend for small incremental additions to the housing stock that help to increase diversity in the interests of meeting identifiable local needs.
 Our policies are intended to ensure that this approach to growth is acknowledged and adhered to.
 We are supportive of small-scale housing development that contributes to meeting local needs. - 10.7 To ensure that development takes place on the most appropriate sites, the Neighbourhood Plan identifies some of the future housing areas.
 The Parish Council indicated in 2015 that it wished to be pro-active in the identification and allocation of future housing sites.
 The Neighbourhood Plan Steering Group made a local 'call for land' in February 2016.
 The purpose was to identify land that was 'available' and consider its potential for development.
 The call resulted in six sites being appraised.
-On the basis of that appraisal and the response to the community consultation held in September 2016, three specific sites have been included in the Neighbourhood Plan, with policies aimed at ensuring the development is appropriate to the area and its locality.
-The site assessment process is described in detail in the Site Appraisal Report May 17 that has been made available on-line15.
+On the basis of that appraisal and the response to the community consultation held in September 2016, two specific sites have been included in the Neighbourhood Plan, with policies aimed at ensuring the development is appropriate to the area and its locality.
+The site assessment process is described in detail in the Site Appraisal Report May 2017 that has been made available on-line14.
+In order to ensure that the environmental aspects of proposed new developments is fully considered and an independent report, the "Strategic Environmental Assessment for Silverton Parish Council" was produced and has been taken in to account. - 10.8 During the period 2014-2021, while the Neighbourhood Plan was being developed (and so had no influence on planning in the Parish) planning permission was given by Mid Devon District Council for houses on Butterleigh Road, and outline planning permission for development of the land above Silverdale, although refused by Mid Devon District Council, but was overruled by a government planning inspector.

-15 https://parish.middevon.gov.uk/media/123264/site-appraisal-report-may-2017.pdf
+14 https://parish.middevon.gov.uk/media/123264/site-appraisal-report-may-2017.pdf